-The Curriculum Policy at Headington School aims:
+The Curriculum at Headington School aims:

 - 1. To provide a curriculum for our pupils that gives them experience in linguistic, mathematical, scientific, technological, human and social, physical and aesthetic and creative education. - 2.
 To promote the intellectual and personal growth of each pupil to enable them to make the most of the opportunities offered and to develop their intellect, talents and the confidence to believe that their aspirations are achievable. - 3.
 To provide breadth, balance and relevance, and to deliver progression in understanding, knowledge and skills. - 4.
 To provide access to a broad range of subjects at an appropriate level, and to offer the opportunity for students to specialise in their areas of strength. - 5.
-To move students forward at a rate appropriate to their abilities. - 6.
-To meet the wider demands of the National Curriculum and take into account Government initiatives. - 7.
-To actively promote the fundamental British values of democracy, the role of law, individual liberty and mutual respect and tolerance of those with different faiths, and to integrate the values of diversity and equality in teaching and learning.
+To move all students forward at a rate appropriate to their abilities. - 6.
+To meet the wider aims of the National Curriculum by empowering pupils with the understanding, confidence and self-esteem necessary to support healthy decision-making. - 7.
+To promote the fundamental British values of democracy, the role of law, individual liberty and mutual respect and tolerance of those with different faiths, and to integrate the values of diversity, equality and inclusion in teaching and learning. - 8.
+To provide a curriculum that seeks to include and represent the histories and contributions of those with protected characteristics through more equitable curriculum content, allowing young people to think more critically about how knowledge is formed, articulated and valued.